 Risk area Mitigations KPI Progress Next steps Awareness Training >50% of staff who have received training reporting an increased confidence in understanding modern slavery, knowing the signs and ability to appropriately respond.
 This will be measured through a survey.
-A training programme has been developed.
-Launch of the training programme and subsequent surveys of confidence levels.
-Team members 100% of employees received a contract before starting work, with help given to those for whom English is an additional language. n/a - new KPI Community 100% of stores have been provided with awareness-raising materials accessible to the community during a modern slavery awareness week. /a - new KPI We are working with STOP THE TRAFFIK to develop awareness-raising posters to place in our pubs and restaurants during a modern slavery awareness week.
+90% of retail management completed the course.
+Prior to completing the course, 45% of the team rated their confidence and understanding as above 4 (out of 5).
+This increased to 82% post completion.
+Annual refresher training will be completed.
+Team members 100% of employees received a contract before starting work, with help given to those for whom English is an additional language.
+Achieved Community 100% of stores have been provided with awareness-raising materials accessible to the community during a modern slavery awareness week.
+To be completed within 2024.
+We are working with STOP THE TRAFFIK to develop awareness-raising posters to place in our pubs and restaurants during a modern slavery awareness week.